bonfacemasira/entertainment-hub/README.md

 ### Live Link
 - Click this link to view the live application https://entertainment-hub-v1.herokuapp.com/

+### Backend Repository
+- Click this link to view the live application https://github.com/bonfacemasira/json-server-template

 ### Technology  Used
 * HTML - which was used to develope the structure of the web application